marius92mc/sound-equalizer/README.md

 ###Run
     $ python real_time_audio.py <value>

-    Print time of the disturbances that are greater than <value>.
+    Print time of disturbances that are greater than <value>.
     <value> is optional

 <br>